Astray-git/vue-dragula/README.md

 }
 ```

 In this example we should be able to move a form input from one form container node into a another.
-But perhaps this is already possible, just by setting `v-dragula` to `children[0] and children[1]`.
+This is already possible, just by setting `v-dragula` to `children[0] and children[1]`.
 Then we use the rest of the node tree to visualize the various different nodes :)

 However we might still want more fine grained control on how nodes are added/removed from the lists.
 Some lists might only allow ned nodes added at the front or the back, some might have validation rules etc.

-Currently we use global variables to handle this, which is not very flexible.
-This works since the `drag` event is always called first and will set the `dragIndex` which is scope referenced by `remove`.
-Instead we should move it to a class with shared instance variables.
-Then we can substitute the drag handlers.
+We have enabled this via a dragHandler instance of a DragHandler class which encapsulates the states and logic of dragging and re/shuffling the underlying models.
+From `handleModels` method of `DragulaService`:

 ```js
   const dragHandler = this.createDragHandler({ ctx: this, name, drake })